Mounting your own ISO File is at your own risk.

 - Choose "CD/DVD"

-- Choose bwetween "Scripted media URL" or "Local .iso file"
+- Choose between "Scripted media URL" or "Local .iso File"

-When you choosed your iso file, its required to reboot the server.
+When you chose your ISO File, it's required to reboot the server.

 - Open "Virtual Drives"

-The difference between "Image File CD/DVD-ROM" and "URL CD/DVD-ROM" is that you can mount a iso file which is uploaded to a server/webspace or directly choose with "Image File CD/DVD-ROM" a file from your computer, without uploading it somewhere.
+The difference between "Image File CD/DVD-ROM" and "URL CD/DVD-ROM" is that you can mount an ISO File which is uploaded to a server/webspace or directly choose with "Image File CD/DVD-ROM" a file from your computer, without uploading it somewhere.

-When you have injected your desired iso file a server reboot is required.
+After you have injected your desired ISO File, a server reboot is required.